-Currently the "Pump and Dump" method employed by Exploration and Production (E&P) companies in deepwater is simply not enough to control increasingly dangerous and unpredictable shallow hazards.
-Pump and Dump" requires a heavy dependence on accurate seismic data to avoid shallow gas zones; the kick detection methods are slow and unreliable, which results in a need for visual kick detection; and it does not offer dynamic well control methods of managing shallow hazards such as mediane hydrates, shallow gas and shallow water flows.
-These negative aspects of "Pump and Dump" are in addition to the environmental impact, high drilling fluid (mud) costs and limited mud options.
+Currently the Pump and Dump method employed by Exploration and Production (E&P) companies in deepwater is simply not enough to control increasingly dangerous and unpredictable shallow hazards.
+Pump and Dump requires a heavy dependence on accurate seismic data to avoid shallow gas zones; the kick detection methods are slow and unreliable, which results in a need for visual kick detection; and it does not offer dynamic well control methods of managing shallow hazards such as methane hydrates, shallow gas and shallow water flows.
+These negative aspects of Pump and Dump are in addition to the environmental impact, high drilling fluid (mud) costs and limited mud options.
 Dual gradient technology offers a closed system, which improves drilling most simply because the mud within the system is recycled.
 The amount of required mud is reduced, the variety of acceptable mud types is increased and chemical additives to the mud become an option.
-This closed system also offers more accurate and faster kick detection methods in addition to those that are already used in the "Pump and Dump method.
+This closed system also offers more accurate and faster kick detection methods in addition to those that are already used in the Pump and Dump method.
 It has the potential to prevent the formation of hydrates by adding hydrate inhibitors to the drilling mud.
 And more significantly, this system successfully controls dissociating methane hydrates, over pressured shallow gas zones and shallow water flows.
 Dual gradient technology improves deepwater drilling operations by removing fluid constraints and offering proactive well control over dissociating hydrates, shallow water flows and over pressured shallow gas zones.
 There are several clear advantages for dual gradient technology: economic, technical and significantly improved safety, which is achieved through superior well control.